ebenagati/Portfolio/Wrapped in Mystery: Why Drake Always Makes the Cut/README.md

 ## Analysis
 In order to address the problem statement, I will use the below metholodology to analyse whether Drake truly deserves a spot in my top 5 artists across the last 5 years:
-- Date period will be across a full year
+- Date period will be across a full year.
-- Top Artists are determined by how long they have been played within the year
+- Top Artists are determined by how long they have been played within the year.
-- Songs listened to via incognito mode do not count
+- Songs listened to via incognito mode do not count.
-- Songs listened to via offline mode are counted Subsequently, I will compare the results from Spotify's methodology top 5 artists versus the top 5 artists from my above methodology
+- Songs listened to via offline mode are counted.
+Subsequently, I will compare the results from Spotify's methodology top 5 artists versus the top 5 artists from my above methodology

 ### 2024
 I will use the below query to extract the top 5 artists based on my methodology:

+<br/>Query:
 ```sql
 SELECT TOP 5 Artist, Year, SUM(Milliseconds) / 60000 as Minutes_Listened
 FROM Spotify